 Access denied for user ''@'unknown'

 These errors indicate a DNS problem.
 To fix it, execute mysqladmin flush-hosts to reset the internal DNS host cache.
-See DNS Lookup Optimization and the Host Cache.
+See DNS Lookups and the Host Cache.

 Some permanent solutions are: